madun92/laravel-chunk-upload/readme.md

+First Forking just using for me not recommended to use.
 # Laravel chunked upload
 Easy to use service for chunked upload with several js providers on top of Laravel's file upload.